1. Liga Classic: Regional format

 Group 1 contains teams from western Switzerland, which is generally French speaking.
 Group 2 contains teams from Central Switzerland, which is mostly German speaking.
 Group 3 contains teams from East Switzerland (and Liechtenstein) which contains German and Italian speaking regions.

-Two teams in total are promoted at the end of the season to Promotion League, determined by a play-off competition involving the top 2 teams in each group.
+Two teams in total are promoted at the end of the season to the Promotion League, determined by a play-off competition involving the top 2 teams in each group.
 The bottom 2 teams in each group are relegated from this division to the 2.
 Liga Interregional.

 Clubs

-The clubs in the league for the 2025–26 season wil be divided into 3 groups of 16 teams:
+The clubs in the league for the 2025–26 season will be divided into 3 groups of 16 teams: